bilgino/angularforddd/README.md

 **» Aggregate entity checklist:**

-- Is a top-level/core business object
+- It's a top-level/core business object
-- Is bounded from the viewpoint of a business use cases
+- It's bounded from the viewpoint of a business use cases
-- Is based on a root entity and typically acts as a cluster of domain-related entities and value objects
+- It's based on a root entity and typically acts as a cluster of related domain entities and value objects
-- Has global identity, state, lifecycle and receives the name of a bounded context
+- It's global identity, state, lifecycle and receives the name of the bounded context
 - It's modeled around protecting domain invariants, encapsulation and data integrity
+- It validates all incoming actions and ensures that modifications don't contradict business rules
 - All possible invariants must be satisfied for each state change, when one part is updated, other parts might also need to be updated
-- It validates all incoming actions and ensures that modifications don't contradict domain rules
 - The internal state can only be mutated by the public interface of the root aggregate
 - Objects from outside can't make changes to inside objects they can only change the root object
 - Each use case should have only one aggregate, but can use other aggregates to retrieve information
 - Multiple aggregates can reuse one value object
-- Each aggregate root gets its own repository service
+- Each aggregate root gets its own repository

 **» From the viewpoint of frontend development:**